muzzai/AWX/docs/README.md

 ## Features
 - Resolves the latest Windows Server 2025 AMI from AWS SSM Parameter Store.
-- Boots with user data that enables the OpenSSH Server feature, hardens `administrators_authorized_keys`, and disables password logins.
+- Boots with user data that enables the OpenSSH Server feature, hardens `administrators_authorized_keys`, optionally applies a temporary Administrator password, and enforces/blocks RDP based on policy.
 - Generates an ephemeral ED25519 keypair, loads the public key via user data, and writes the private key and metadata to Vault KV v2 using a custom CA bundle and AppRole credentials.
-- Optionally creates a managed security group and Route53 A record for the instance.
+- Names security groups, DNS records, and Vault paths automatically from a single `instanceName` variable, with optional Route53 zone ID support.
 - Waits for TCP/22 to respond so follow-up jobs can immediately connect with SSH.

 ## Prerequisites